reasondigital/Shared-Service-Layer-Search/docs/project/contributing.md

 # Contributing
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Reporting Issues
-First of all see if your issue or idea has [already been reported](../../issues).
+First, see if your issue or idea has [already been reported](../../issues).\
 If not, just open a [new clear and descriptive issue](../../issues/new).

 ## Pull requests